 To reliably find a meeting time that works for all attendees, you need a structured approach.
 Not guesswork.

-1. Identify All Participants and Constraints
+1. Identify all participants and constraints

 When scheduling meetings across organisations, the first challenge is that participant availability is not fully visible.
 Internal calendars may be accurate, but external participants operate in entirely separate systems.